 Since the Urbit ID registry is live and deployed you can even look at the chain.

-Each Urbit ID is just a number.
-From that number we generate a pronounceable name and visually identifiable sigil.
+Each Urbit ID is really just a number.
+From that number we generate a pronounceable name and a visually identifiable sigil.

 3,509,632,436, for example.

 Urbit IDs are distributed by a sponsorship tree.
 At the top of the tree are 28 (256) galaxies.
 Each galaxy issues 28 stars, making a total of 216 (65K).
 Stars then each can issue 216 planets, making for 232 (~4B).
 As you might expect, each planet issues 232 moons.

 You can also call stars ‘infrastructure nodes’ and galaxies ‘governance nodes’, since those are more descriptive names for their roles.
 Stars help route packets, kind of like an ISP.
 And galaxies are a bit like DNS root servers or ICANN members.
 The difference, of course, is that Urbit IDs are owned cryptographically by many different people and accrue reputation independently.

 And that's it.
 It's a simple system.
 What's important is why it is the way it is.
 Let's take a look at that.